About this project

 Jacqueline Paul

 Jacqueline Paul is a researcher whose work explores the intersection of Indigenous knowledge, treaty relationships, and urban planning.
-Currently pursuing her doctorate at Massachusetts Institute of Technology (MIT), her research examines how different treaty contexts shape Indigenous sovereignty and self-determination in land and housing affairs.
-Through Pūrangakura, she engages in research focused on improving housing and well-being outcomes for Māori communities.
+Currently pursuing her doctorate at Massachusetts Institute of Technology (MIT), Jacqueline’s research examines how different treaty contexts shape Indigenous sovereignty and self-determination in land and housing affairs.
+At Pūrangakura, she engages in research focused on improving housing and well-being outcomes for Māori communities.

 Ngāti Rangiwewehi, Ngāti Whakaue, Ngāti Te Roro o te Rangi, Ngā Rauru, Ngāti Raukawa ki te Tonga